jamiewri/hashicorp/README.md

 Example Transit secret engine workflows.
 Including generating key material outside of Vault and then importing it into Vault.

 #### [Vault auto-init sidecar](https://github.com/jamiewri/vault-auto-init)
-A sidecar for working with Vault in a environment.
+A sidecar for working with Vault in a dev Kubernetes environment.
 Useful for deploying demos quickly.

 ### Testing
 #### [Non-functional testing of the Transit secrets engine](https://github.com/jamiewri/vault-loadtester)